Publications & presentations

 - assets acquired by the CIS must not assume liability which is unlimited.

 Specific requirements for authorisation of ETFs

-Specific requirements for ETFs are set out in the ETF Guidelines (in Appendix I to the Code) and Chapter 8.6 of the Code.
+Specific requirements for ETFs are set out in Chapter 8.6 of the Code.

 Acceptability of the underlying index